 Chapter VI provides step-by-step tutorials in preparing financial statements.
 We will focus on the first three financial statements, and for a service type business.

-The preparation of financial statements is easy once you mastered the accounting elements and know the different accounts that comprise them.
-In fact, most businesses today have automated accounting systems.
-Financial statements can be prepared with a few clicks of a button.
+The preparation of financial statements is easy once you've mastered the accounting elements and know the different accounts that comprise them.
+Businesses today have automated accounting systems wherein financial statements can be prepared with a few clicks of a button.

-However, as accountants, we need to know how they work and, you know, make it a part of our system.
-This way, we will also be able to understand and interpret financial statements better.
+However, as accountants we need to really understand how they are made.
+This way, we will be able to interpret and appreciate financial statements better.